HorizenOfficial/evm-documentation/docs/build.md

 **SetNP (orange button)** - This is a non-payable function, where it is not possible to send value (ZEN) to the contract.

-**get (blue button)** - The get function does not execute a transaction, therefore it does not change the state (the value variable in your contract) of your contact instance.
+**get (blue button)** - The get function does not execute a transaction, therefore it does not change the state (the value variable in your contract) of your contract instance.
 However, it is a view function and a return value is shown.

 2. Click on the **down arrow** next to the **setP** field to expand the function.